Financial-Times/origami/README.md

 Use `oIconsContent` to output the styles for an icon of a given size and colour.

+The `$color` argument should be set using an [o-colors](https://registry.origami.ft.com/components/o-colors) Sass function such as `oColorsByName`, but may be set to any hex value.

 ```scss
 // Use o-colors so you can use colors from the Origami palette.
 @import "o-icons/main";